-What will happen to me in the study?
+What will happen to my child in the study?

-Consent for giving blood:
+Consent for blood:

-You will be asked to give about 30 milliliters (two tablespoons) of blood from a vein in your arm one time.
-From this blood, your white blood cells will be isolated so DNA can be extracted.
-Some of your white blood cells will be grown to create a permanent cell line which will provide a long-term supply of DNA, RNA (RNA is copied from DNA and gives the code to make proteins), and protein.
-Your DNA will be analyzed and compared with either the DNA from an affected person or healthy control.
-The healthy control DNA sequence should be normal compared to someone with a known developmental disorder.
+Your child will be asked to give about 30 milliliters (two tablespoons) of blood from a vein in their arm one time.
+From this blood, their white blood cells will be isolated so DNA can be extracted.
+Some of their white blood cells will be grown to create a permanent cell line which will provide a long-term supply of DNA or RNA (RNA is copied from DNA and gives the code to make proteins) and may be used to check his/her chromosomes.
+Your child's DNA will then be studied to see if there are changes in the DNA (genetic variants) that may be the cause of the disease or be a marker for the disease, which might help us find the responsible gene.
+There will be some minor discomfort from having blood drawn and there is a chance of a bruise forming where the needle has been stuck.
+You will also be asked to have your child's medical records reviewed to be sure the diagnosis fits this study.

-Risk: There will be some minor discomfort from having blood drawn and there is a chance of a bruise forming where the needle was stuck.
+Risk: There will be some minor discomfort from having blood drawn and there is a chance of a bruise forming where the needle has been stuck.
 There may be more risks that are not known or not expected.